Ardeshir-Shon/SignalExplainer/IMES-Progress.md

 # Progress Report, November 25, 2021
 ## Recent Progress
 ### paper: SMART SORTER - Deep RL
-- @Ardeshir and @Todd Created power point presentation with defining project details
+- @Ardeshir and @Todd formulated the problem, mathematically and created power point presentation with defining project details
 - @Ardeshir started introduction for paper
-- @Todd started problem formulation for paper
+- @Todd started writing the problem formulation for paper

+progress: **35%**

+### paper: Generative DL for Condition Monitoring of Rotating Machinery
+- @Maryam wrote a draft of the introduction
+- @Masoud checked the dual-GAN performance on the dataset. -- issue: Dual-GAN had a very poor performance
+- @Ardeshir and @Masoud are developing a Wasserstein-GAN with GradientPenalty (WGANGP).
+- @Seyi is providing the feature extraction techniques.
+- @Seyi is writing the feature engineering part of the paper.

-progress: **30%**
+progress: **40%**

 # Progress Report, Oct 26, 2021
 ## Recent Progress